zkML / Verifiability

 CTI = Community Trust Indicators

-using embeddings, historical memory, and behavior tags.
+P = Penalties (Sybil, Spam, Malice)AI agents dynamically evaluate EQ, SA, and CTI using embeddings, historical memory, and behavior tags.

-π‘ Validator Monitoring Tools (Coming Soon)
+📡 Validator Monitoring Tools (Coming Soon)

 Validator Reputation Dashboards